EWC-consortium/eudi-wallet-rfcs/ewc-rfc010-long-term-certifice-qes-creation.md

   participant EUDI Wallet
   participant Signing Service

-opt Signing Service could offer a registration service based on <br/>an access credential (QESAC) that stores user credential to access RQeS provider
+    opt Signing Service could offer a registration service based on <br/>an access credential (QESAC) that stores User's credential to access RQeS provider (QTSPid + userid + credentialID)
     Note over User, Signing Service: Phase 0 (optional): Signing Service User Registration activate Signing Service
       Signing Service->>User: PID Presentation (Binding) Request via OID4VP EUDI Wallet->>Signing Service: PID Presentation
-      Note over Signing Service: At this point the user has been strongly authenticated.
+      Note over Signing Service: At this point the user has been strongly authenticated. alt  oauth2-flow Credential Selection
-      User->>Signing Service: User Login/Registration to Signing Service (eg. via Username, Password) alt  oauth2-flow Credential Selection
-        Signing Service->>RQES Provider: POST credentials/authorize using clientID/secret
+        Signing Service->>RQES Provider: POST oauth2/authorize using clientID/secret
-        User->>RQES Provider: authentication using username/password
-        Signing Service->>RQES Provider: POST credentials/list (to get credentialID) else explicit-flow Credential Selection
+        User->>RQES Provider: authentication using username/password or other methods available RQES Provider->>Signing Service: provides a bearer token to SS Signing Service->>RQES Provider: POST credentials/list (to get credentialID) else explicit-flow Credential Selection
         User->>Signing Service: provides username/password
-        Signing Service->>RQES Provider: POST oauth2/authLogin using username/password
+        Signing Service->>RQES Provider: POST auth/login using username/password
         Signing Service->>RQES Provider: POST credentials/list (to get credentialID) end
-    Signing Service->>User: Credential Offer Deeplink for QESAC EUDI Wallet->>Signing Service: Credential Request for QESAC Signing Service->>EUDI Wallet: QESAC Issuance and dissemination deactivate Signing Service
+    alt if user has more than one certificate, he has to choose one User->>Signing Service: user selects CredentialIDs
     end
+    Signing Service->>EUDI Wallet: QESAC Issuance and dissemination deactivate Signing Service
+    end
 ```
-Before the user can get access to the Signing Service to be able to sign documents, the user will need to be registered and authorized by the Signing Service.
+This is an optional initial phase that foresees an onboarding process on Signing Service.

-During the registration flow, the Signing Service should identify the user by PID request and manage the issuance of service authentication credentials (eg, a combination of Username, Password, VCs).
+During the registration flow, the Signing Service could identify the user by PID request and manage the issuance of service authentication credentials (eg, a combination of Username, Password, VCs).

 QESAC is a "Qualified Electronic Signature Access Credential", and it is bound to a PID and it could contain a user's QeS certificate ID from and for a specific QeS provider.
 The value of this credential is to avoid the user authentication to the RQeS provider for each session, that's necessary to collect the long term certificate id that will be used in the signing process.
-In theory the Signing Service Provider could interact with different QTSPs and so this credential could contain a list of QeS provider and for each a list of credentials bound to the user.
-This would allow the user to select easily which LT certificate/provider for each signature operation.
+In theory the Signing Service Provider could interact with different QTSPs and so this credential (that's managed by the Signing Service) could contain a list of QeS provider and for each a list of credentials bound to the user that has been authenticated.
+This would allow the user to select easily the LT certificate/provider for each signature operation.
+During the onboarding process the user could be asked to authenticate to RQeS provider too, in order to allow the Signing Service to access to the list of certificates, and so to allow the user to choose one or more certificates.
 The Signing Service should bind the user’s PID to its corresponding and uniquely identified user (by utilizing the authentication data) and issue a QES Auth Credential (QESAC).
 The QESAC must contain a `token` claim, bound to the user's profile.

 For the issuance of the QESAC, the process detailed in [RFC-001 (Issue Verifiable Credential)](ewc-rfc001-issue-verifiable-credential.md) must be used.